 Fun fact: did you know that it takes approximately four shot glass-sizes of blood (around 130 ml) to stay hard?
 Also, blood flows into the penis at a speed of 30 cm per second!

 Check this out: Can You Make Your Penis Bigger?

-How Long Does the Average Erection Last?
+How Long can the Average Man Stay Erect?
 And How Long is Too Long?